Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/background.md

 - On Gentoo, where many software packages' features can be customized via USE flags, the USE flags related to LUKS must be enabled.
-- Configuring the GRUB bootloader for LUKS2 with Argon2id is tricky because as of version 2.06, GRUB's support on LUKS2 is still very limited and requires hacky steps to enable, and Argon2id is not officially supported at all.
+- Configuring the GRUB bootloader for LUKS2 with Argon2id is tricky because as of version 2.12, GRUB still does not support Argon2id.
 - The boot process might prompt for the passphrase twice: GRUB asks for it first, and the init system will ask for it again because GRUB cannot pass the passphrase or the unlocked state to the init system.